 - Mulch.
 Not only does it keep down weeds and — depending on what you use — return organic materials to your soil, it slows water evaporation.
 Mulching, done right, is a win-win-win.
 Make sure your mulch is weed-seed free so as not to spread trouble.
 But even if a few weeds do come up, they’re usually easy to pull from mulch-covered soil.

-- Have lots of organic matter in your soil.
-Yes, this means compost.
+- Add lots of compost to your soil.
 The more organic matter in your soil, the more it will retain moisture.
 Soil quality, as we’ve said over and over, is the key to growing.

 - Use a watering can.
 Of course, this is impractical for those with large gardens and will take more time even in a smaller garden.
 But it’s an amazing water saver, pinpointing the watering right to where you need it and in just the right amounts.
 And going around with a watering can gets you up close and intimate with your plants.
 I can’t tell you how many times I’ve spotted insects and other problems while hand watering.
 And I can’t tell you what joy hand watering has given me as I’ve gotten up close and personal with my growing things.
 Want a quicker method?
 Try a watering wand.
 Soaker hoses are also a good idea.